Family camping fun at Dana Peak Park hosted by Heights Parks and Rec

 The Parks and Recreation division sponsors a multitude of programs and more details are available on the website.

-Another upcoming event is Art in the Park, which is scheduled for April 29 at the Amphitheater in Carl Levin Park.
+Art in the Park is scheduled for Saturday, April 29 at the Amphitheater in Carl Levin Park.

-“We feel this more inclusive opportunity not only caters to families with young children but also to people of all ages and interests,” Adam Trujillo, the activities and special events manager said.
+“We feel this more inclusive opportunity not only caters to families with young children but also to people of all ages and interests,” Trujillo said.
 The event will include art vendors, music, drinks and fun activities for all ages.

 (0) comments